AI4Bharat/indicTrans/README.md

 	<a href="https://arxiv.org/abs/2104.05596">Paper</a><br><br>
 </div>

-**IndicTrans** is a Transformer-4x ( 4 times the parameter size of transformer base ) multilingual NMT model trained on [Samanantar](https://indicnlp.ai4bharat.org/samanantar) dataset which is the largest publicly available parallel corpora collection for Indic languages at the time of writing ( 14 April 2021 ).
-It outperforms commercial translation systems and existing models on a wide variety of benchmarks (See the result section for more details)
+**IndicTrans** is a Transformer-4x ( ~490M ) multilingual NMT model trained on [Samanantar](https://indicnlp.ai4bharat.org/samanantar) dataset which is the largest publicly available parallel corpora collection for Indic languages at the time of writing ( 14 April 2021 ).
+It outperforms commercial translation systems and existing open source models on a wide variety of benchmarks (See the result section for more details)

 It is a single script model i.e we convert all the Indic data to the Devanagari script which allows for ***better lexical sharing between languages for transfer learning, prevents fragmentation of the subword vocabulary between Indic languages and allows using a smaller subword vocabulary***.
-We currently release two models - Indic to English and English to Indic and support these 11 indic languages:
+We currently release two models - Indic to English and English to Indic and support the following 11 indic languages:

 | <!-- -->  | <!-- --> | <!-- --> | <!-- --> |
 | ------------- | ------------- | ------------- | ------------- |